Fill in the electronic form here.

 How does it work?

-- if you travel to Belgium, except:
+- all persons travelling to Belgium, except:

 - if you stay in Belgium for less than 48 hours